winglang/wing/docs/docs/04-standard-library/01-cloud/endpoint.md

 sidebar_position: 1
 ---

-The `cloud.Endpoint` resource holds a URL and outputs it as part of the compilation target.
+The `cloud.Endpoint` represents a publicly accessible endpoint and outputs it as part of the compilation target.

 ## Usage